Smiley Smile: Original Smile sessions (1966–1967)

 The Beach Boys' album Pet Sounds, issued on May 16, 1966, was massively influential upon its release, containing lush and sophisticated orchestral arrangements that raised the band's prestige to the top level of rock innovators.
 Early reviews for the album in the US ranged from negative to tentatively positive, but the reception from music journalists in the UK was very favorable.
 The group had recently employed the Beatles' former press officer Derek Taylor as their publicist.
-Bothered by the popular view of the Beach Boys as outdated surfers, leader and songwriter Brian Wilson requested that Taylor establish a new image for the band as fashionable counterculture icons, and so a media campaign with the tagline "Brian Wilson is a genius" was initiated and promulgated by Taylor.
+Bothered by the popular view of the Beach Boys as outdated surfers, leader and songwriter Brian Wilson requested that Taylor establish a new image for the band as fashionable counterculture icons, resulting in Taylor spearheading a media campaign with the tagline "Brian Wilson is a genius".

 In October 1966, the group followed up Pet Sounds with "Good Vibrations", a laboriously produced single that achieved major international success.
 By then, an album titled Smile had been conceived as an extension of that song's recording approach, with Wilson composing music in collaboration with lyricist Van Dyke Parks.
 Wilson envisioned Smile as an outlet for all of his intellectual occupations, such as his fascination with spirituality and its relationship to humor and laughter.
 He told Melody Maker: "Our new album will be better than Pet Sounds.
 It will be as much an improvement over Sounds as that was over [our 1965 album] Summer Days."
 By the end of the year, NME conducted an annual reader's poll that placed the Beach Boys as the world's top vocal group, ahead of the Beatles and the Rolling Stones.